-Periodontitis occurs when inflammation or infection of the gums (gingivitis) is allowed to progress without treatment.
+Periodontitis occurs when inflammation or infection of the gums (gingivitis) occurs and is not treated.
 Infection and inflammation spreads from the gums (gingiva) to the ligaments and bone that support the teeth.
 Loss of support causes the teeth to become loose and eventually fall out.
 Periodontitis is the primary cause of tooth loss in adults.
-This disorder is uncommon in young children, but increases during the teen years.
+This disorder is uncommon in young children, but it increases during the teen years.

 Plaque and tartar build up at the base of the teeth.
-Inflammation from this build-up causes a pocket to form between the gums and the teeth, which fills with plaque and tartar.
+Inflammation from this buildup causes an abnormal "pocket," or gap, to form between the gums and the teeth.
+This pocket then fills with more plaque, tartar, and bacteria.
 Soft tissue swelling traps the plaque in the pocket.
 Continued inflammation leads to damage of the tissues and bone surrounding the tooth.
 Because plaque contains bacteria, infection is likely, and a tooth abscess may also develop.
 This also increases the rate of bone destruction.

 Exams and Tests

-An exam of the mouth and teeth by the dentist shows soft, swollen, red-purple gums.
-Deposits of plaque and tartar may be seen at the base of the teeth and the pockets in the gums may be enlarged.
-In most cases, the gums are painless or mildly tender, unless a tooth abscess is also present.
-Teeth may be loose and gums may be pulled back exposing the base of the teeth.
+Your dentist will examine your mouth and teeth.
+Your gums will be soft, swollen, and reddish-purple.
+(Healthy gums are pink and firm.)
+You may have plaque and tartar at the base of your teeth, and the pockets in your gums may be enlarged.
+In most cases, the gums are painless or only mildly tender, unless a tooth abscess is also present.
+Your gums will be tender when checking your pockets with a probe.
+Your teeth may be loose and gums may be pulled back, exposing the base of your teeth.

 Dental x-rays show the loss of supporting bone.
-They may also show the presence of plaque deposits under the gums.
+They may also show tartar deposits under your gums.

-The goal of treatment is to reduce inflammation, remove "pockets" in the gums, and treat any underlying causes of gum disease.
+The goal of treatment is to reduce inflammation, remove pockets in your gums, and treat any underlying causes of gum disease.

 Rough surfaces of teeth or dental appliances should be repaired.

-It is important to have the teeth cleaned thoroughly.
-This may involve use of various tools to loosen and remove plaque and tartar from the teeth.
-Proper flossing and brushing is always needed, even after professional tooth cleaning, to reduce your risk of gum disease.
+Have your teeth cleaned thoroughly.
+This may involve the use of various tools to loosen and remove plaque and tartar from your teeth.
+Flossing and brushing is always needed to reduce your risk for gum disease, even after professional tooth cleaning.
 Your dentist or hygienist will show you how to brush and floss properly.
-You may benefit from medicines that are put on your gums and teeth.
-Patients with periodontitis should have a professional tooth cleaning every three months.
+You may benefit from medicines that are put directly on your gums and teeth.
+People with periodontitis should have a professional teeth cleaning every 3 months.

 Some people find the removal of dental plaque from inflamed gums to be uncomfortable.
-Bleeding and tenderness of the gums should go away within 1 or 2 weeks of treatment.
-(Healthy gums are pink and firm in appearance.)
+You may need to be numb during this process.
+Bleeding and tenderness of the gums should go away within 3 to 4 weeks of treatment.

-You need to perform careful home brushing and flossing for your entire life or the problem may return.
+You need to perform careful home brushing and flossing for your entire life so that the problem does not return.

 When to Contact a Medical Professional

-Consult your dentist if signs of gum disease are present.
+See your dentist if you have signs of gum disease.

-Good oral hygiene is the best means of prevention.
+Good oral hygiene is the best way to prevent periodontitis.
 This includes thorough tooth brushing and flossing, and regular professional dental cleaning.
-The prevention and treatment of gingivitis reduces the risk of development of periodontitis.
+Preventing and treating gingivitis reduces your risk of developing periodontitis.